vince7ben23/Prediction-Of-Market-Sales/README.md

 ![title](rmsee.png)

 Where,
-N: total number of observations
+N: total number of observations.

-Predicted: the response entered by user
+Predicted: the response entered by user.

-Actual: actual values of sales
+Actual: actual values of sales.

 Also, note that the test data is further divided into Public (25%) and Private (75%) data.
 Your initial responses will be checked and scored on the Public data.
 But, the final rankings will be based on score on Private data set.
 Since this is a practice problem, we will keep declare winners after specific time intervals and refresh the competition.